Does your dog love going for rides in the car? For long road trips or short trips across town, dogs are our trusty sidekicks. Does your pup buckle up?

 These are open seats that either rest on your vehicle’s existing seats or are suspended above your existing seats by straps that attach to the existing seat back.
 These can be a good option to elevate smaller dogs so they can see easily out the windows.
 (That said, if your smaller dog does well in an enclosed carrier, like one of the ones recommended below, those are typically a far safer option.)
 Many of these pet booster seats include tethers that can be attached to your pet’s harness to secure them (again, don't attach these straps to their collar).

-If your dog weighs 30 pounds or less and does better when they can see out the window (and so therefore wouldn't do as well in an enclosed carrier), a booster seat combined with a harness can be a good option.
+If your dog weighs 30 pounds or less and does better when they can see out the window (like puppies and young/small dogs that suffer from car sickness), a booster seat combined with a harness can be a good option.
 This booster seat takes a little work to put together, but it stays securely in place by attaching to your vehicle's seatbelt.
 Your dog is restrained to the seat with an included tether that attaches easily to your car's seatbelt and a harness, like the Sleepypod Clickit Sport.